ChennaCSP/APT37-Emulation-plan/README.md

 3.Persistence : Using registry keys and startup folder, execution of the malware takes place when the system boots.They has added persistence via the Registry key HKCU\Software\Microsoft\CurrentVersion\Run\ // Extra ** registry key check and analyse the processes running when system boot is suggested.

 4.Privilege Escalation: They inject malware varient ROKRAT into cmd.exe or explorer.exe.
-They use Windows User Account Control (UAC) allows a program to elevate its privileges.
+They use Windows User Account Control (UAC) which allows a program to elevate its privileges.
 Link ROKRAT: https://research.nccgroup.com/2018/11/08/rokrat-analysis/ UAC : https://github.com/hfiref0x/UACME

 5.Defense Evasion : They used has signed its malware with an invalid digital certificates listed as "Tencent Technology (Shenzhen) Company Limited to evade the dettection from tools and from analysts. they use uses steganography to send images to users that are embedded with shellcode.